piofthings/hub/technical-design.md

 Session data as used by Passport and ```express-session```

 #### control-unit
-Control units collection that stores the list of CUs that connected to the server
+Control units collection that stores the list of CUs that connected to the `hub`

  **id:** Unique identifier
  **deviceId:** MAC address provided while Registering